abhijithneilabraham/tableQA/README.md

 # tableQA
-Tool for querying natural language on tabular data like csvs,excel sheet,etc.Takes input of a csv+schema and returns an sql query.
+Tool for querying natural language on tabular data like csvs,excel sheet,etc.

 ## Quickstart